In this page

 Statement in school prospectus and governors’ annual reports

 A statement could be added to the school prospectus and/or governors’ annual report to parents along the lines of:

-“The school collects information about pupils and their parents/guardians at admission to school and for specific purposes during the school year.
+“The school collects information about pupils and their parents or guardians at admission to school and for specific purposes during the school year.
 Every effort is made to ensure the accuracy and security of the data collected which is generally stored on the school’s computerised management information system.
 Individuals have certain rights of access to personal information that local authorities and the Welsh Government hold about them.”

 Again, use of this text in your prospectus or governor’s report will not negate the need to issue copies of the privacy notice.
 It should be noted that the addition of this statement is NOT a statutory requirement under the school prospectus or governors’ annual report regulations.